glpi-project/docdev/source/devapi/search.rst

 Display Preferences
 ^^^^^^^^^^^^^^^^^^^

-The *glpi_displaypreferences* table stores the list of default columns which need to be displayed to a user for an itemtype.
+The *glpi_displaypreferences* table stores the list of default columns which need to be displayed to a user for an itemtype. |br|
-A set of preferences can be personal or global (*users_id* = 0).
+A set of preferences can be personal or global (*users_id* = 0). |br|
 If a user doesn't have any personal preferences for an itemtype, the search engine will use the global preferences